 Akamai Terraform Provider Demo

-To do even more with Terraform check out some advanced use cases put together by some of our in-house Terraform ninjas here <link to advanced use cases blog>.
+To do even more with Terraform check out some advanced use cases put together by some of our in-house Terraform ninjas in this detailed blog.

 Learn more about the Terraform Provider here.